svx/k8-traefik/docs/tutorial.md

 ### Create A Cluster Role Binding

 <!-- markdownlint-disable -->
-After creating ClusterRole, you assign it to a user or group of users by creating a [`ClusterRoleBinding`](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/cluster-role-binding-v1/#ClusterRoleBinding "Link to Kubernetes docs about role binding").
+After creating *ClusterRole*, you assign it to a user or group of users by creating a [*ClusterRoleBinding*](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/cluster-role-binding-v1/#ClusterRoleBinding "Link to Kubernetes docs about role binding").
 <!-- markdownlint-enable -->

 Now, bind the role on the account to apply the permissions and rules.